Addressing the Impact of Childhood Trauma

 This chronic mental, emotional, and verbal abuse led me to become isolated and constantly trying to reinvent myself as someone these kids would accept.
 I tried on so many disguises, I ultimately lost any self-identity whatsoever.

 Long after graduation, the inner pain, lack of self-confidence, no true sense of self worth lingered on.
-It wasn’t until I started my rigorous pursuit of psychology and neuroscience, that I found myself and began the healing process.
+It wasn’t until I started my rigorous pursuit of psychology and neuroscience, that I found myself and began the process of recovery.

 Now that I am much older and have processed so much of this trauma, I realize that having grown up in such a homogenous town, resulted in me developing faulty ways of thinking and a distorted and untrusting way of seeing myself and other people.
 I have worked hard on my mindset for years, but it took a long time to rid myself of the shame, humiliation, intense anger, and resentment.